sasjs/server.sasjs.io/docs/storedprograms.md

 The implementation varies depending on whether it is running as a SAS, JS, Python or R session.

+If you are calling your Stored Programs from a web application, it is recommended to review the [sasjs/adapter](https://github.com/sasjs/adapter) (designed to work with Stored Programs) and associated [seed apps](https://github.com/search?q=topic%3Asasjs-seed-app+org%3Asasjs+fork%3Atrue&type=repositories).
+You might also want to review the [Data Controller source](https://git.datacontroller.io) as an example of a relatively large, commercial application built on SASjs.

 ## Special Variables

 The following variables are "special":